 The daring man with his photographic box: this is how the joke success story actually began.
-For a young man who made the idea of building cameras out of old cigar boxes a reality and which also worked fantastically into the bargain was destined to have a remarkable career.
-The man’s name was Robert Kettenbaum, studied electronic engineering and in 1940, ventured into self-employment with a repair business.
-This was the foundation of joke for half a century, the Cologne electrical dealer Josef Joisten was part of things as cofounder and partner.
+For the young man who made the idea of building excellent cameras from old cigar boxes a reality was destined to have a remarkable career.
+The man’s name was Robert Kettenbaum, he studied electronic engineering and in 1940, ventured into self-employment with a repair business.
+The Cologne electrical dealer Josef Joisten was part of things as cofounder and partner, and this was the foundation of joke for half a century.

-The abbreviated company name well known to this day emerged from the initial letters of the company’s founders’ names.
-Kettenbaum constantly continued to tinker on, developed and built welding apparatus (including quality control in the yard by master Lange, see large picture), thereby laying the foundation for the joke renown in the area of welding technology well known today transnationally.
+The abbreviated company name well known to this day originates from the initial letters of the company’s founders’ names.
+Kettenbaum constantly kept on tinkering, he developed and built welding apparatus (including quality control in the yard by master Lange, see large picture), thereby laying the foundation for the worldwide joke renown in the area of welding technology.

-However, even development of the most modern welding apparatus was not enough for the creative action man.
-Consequently, Kettenbaum additionally sold and marketed the revolutionary VIKA square drill, which performed the “miracle” in the trade of drilling square and even hexagonal holes.
+Even development of the most modern welding apparatus of his day was not enough for the creative action man.
+Consequently, Kettenbaum additionally sold and marketed the revolutionary VIKA square drill, which performed “miracles” in the trade by drilling square and even hexagonal holes.
 He has unfortunately never revealed just how many bets he won in doing so.

 Finally, the commitment grew to serve tool manufacturing companies and above all mould building with innovative solutions and countless accessories.
 With great attention to detail, the company devoted itself to this sector and offered an ever wider and more perfect product range.
-It was the hour of birth of the joke competence in surfaces.
+It was the birthing hour for the renowned joke expertise in surfaces.

 Loading joke welding apparatus to a truck meant All hands on deck during the initial years.
-State-of-the-art technology simply needed space.
-The 12 1/2 kvA resistance welding machine was the company’s pride and joy.
-Owing to an innovative control unit, joke occupied a forefront position at an early stage in spot welding matters right from the early days of the technology.
+State-of-the-art technology simply needed room.
+The 12 1/2 kvA resistance welding machine was the company’s pride and joy. joke’s innovative control unit put the company in a forefront position in spot welding matters right from the early days of the technology.

 The basis for successful development over decades and maximum competence to this day.
 Today, we weld very fine points and seams on the material using joke multiSpot 3.
 The technology is more compact (and lighter), the results still always first-rate.